opsecfreak/AI-BrandWriter-WithContext/README.md

    - Additional context
 3. **Generate Content**: Submit to create AI-powered content for all platforms
 4. **Review & Copy**: Review generated content and use copy buttons for easy publishing
+5. **Automatic History**: Content is automatically saved to the sidebar history

+### Using the Content History Sidebar

+The left sidebar provides comprehensive access to all your previous content generations:

+#### Navigation Features
+- **Always Visible**: Fixed sidebar that's always accessible
+- **Brand Organization**: Content grouped by brand with generation counts
+- **Quick Preview**: See topic, tone, and creation date at a glance
+- **Expand/Collapse**: Click brand headers to show/hide generations

+#### Viewing Historical Content
+1. **Browse Brands**: Expand brand sections to see all generations
+2. **Quick Preview**: Hover over generations to see basic information
+3. **Detailed View**: Click any generation to open the full content modal
+4. **Copy Content**: Use copy buttons in the modal for any platform

+#### Managing Content History
+- **Delete Generations**: Use the trash icon to remove unwanted content
+- **Refresh History**: Click "🔄 Refresh History" to update the list
+- **Organize by Brand**: Content automatically groups by the brand context used

 ### Content Features